Binge Drinking Effects: What It Does to Your Body

 Binge Drinking Effects: The Medical Aspect

 high blood alcohol concentrations.
 Severe intoxication can cause muscular inco-ordination, stupor, double/blurred vision, convulsions, respiratory depression, coma, hypertension, depressed reflexes and hypoglycemia.
-Intense inebriation can lead to a fatality due to circulatory and respiratory failure caused by the aspiration of the stomach contents.
+Intense inebriation can lead to a fatality due to circulatory and respiratory failure caused by choking on vomit, if the person passes out from excessive drinking.

 with smoking can also increase the risk of developing oral cancer.